vsvishal/react-projects/React-notes.md

 ## 👨‍🚀 Better UI approach (UI Loads => Render the skeleton => API call => Rerender)

-## 👨‍🚀 If you try to hit swiggy api it will get blocked by CORS (error: has been blocked by CORS policy: No 'Access-Control-Allow-Origin'), since localhost CORS are different than Swiggy server CORS.
+## 👨‍🚀 If you try to hit Swiggy API it will get blocked by CORS (error: has been blocked by CORS policy: No 'Access-Control-Allow-Origin'), since localhost, CORS is different than Swiggy server CORS.
 To bypass it add the Cors Chrome extension

 ## 👨‍🚀 useId() hook